Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Benefits for Technical Writers

-Let’s talk about benefits for technical writers now because there are a few key ones:
+Let’s talk about benefits for technical writers now, because there are a few key ones.

-- Single-source.
+Single-source.
 A CCMS provides an environment where technical documentation teams can create and manage all technical and product content.
 With structured authoring and content reuse, they can ensure that the content published to all channels is consistent because it comes from the same source.
 Writers no longer have to manage separate content tools and repositories, duplicate content, or manually handle updates.

-- Publishing channel agnostic.
+Publishing channel agnostic.
 Due to the single-source nature of the CCMS, writers don’t have to think about how to write content in the publishing channel’s format.
 They create content in XML (if using Paligo CCMS), and the CDP converts the content into the format required for each channel.

 Paligo CCMS: Your Ideal CDP Partner

 Together, a CCMS and a CDP are the best way to create, manage, and deliver technical and product documentation to multiple customer channels.
-Let’s discuss why Paligo CCMS is the perfect choice to connect to your CDP.
+Let’s discuss why Paligo CCMS is the right choice to connect to your CDP.

 Structured Authoring and Smart Content Reuse

 Paligo CCMS is a structured authoring system with an intuitive interface for creating publications and topics.
-Content is tagged to facilitate categorization and organization and help authors easily find content to reuse across publications.
-If a reused topic is updated in one place, those changes are applied everywhere it’s used; there’s no need to manually update the content in different publications; Paligo does the work for you.
+Content is tagged to facilitate categorization and organization, and help authors easily find content to reuse across publications.

 Collaboration and Version Control